rukshn/spark-docs/terminology/concepts/managing-concepts.md

   - Select the `json` files you want to upload and click 'Open'.
 - Whether you drag and drop or select the `CodeSystem` files, if successfully selected, the table below will show the `name`, `url`, and the number of concepts within each CodeSystem file.

-!CodeSystem files in detail

-**If you accidentally select a `CodeSystem` file, you can remove it by clicking the `x` button at the end of its row.**
+**If you accidentally select a `CodeSystem` file that you don't want to upload, you can remove it by clicking the `x` button at the end of its row.**

 - After selecting your files, click the **Upload** button.
 Your `CodeSystem` files will be uploaded, and all the `concepts` within them will become available for use in the CQL Editor.